This article may contain links from our affiliate partners. Please read how we make money!

 Meal prepping is functional: it keeps your schedule running smoother and it can also do wonders for your budget.

-Some people think their food will get boring or bland, but if you checked out our list of easy chicken marinades, you know these recipes are anything but boring.
+Some people think their food will get boring or bland, but if you checked out my list of easy chicken marinades, you know these recipes are anything but boring.

 With spice palettes from around the world and options for every diet, there’s got to be a chicken dish perfect for you.
 Before you test out a new recipe, review how long to marinate chicken.